Djhranicky/COP4520HW3/Doc.md

 With this implementation, situations like these are impossible as all of the methods are thread-safe.

+The program might need to be ran multiple times to have the contains calls result in a success.
+To keep the size of the chain small, all servants just pull from the front of the chain.
+This in turn makes random contains calls unlikely to result in a success.

 # Temperature Sensors

 ## Running Temperature.java